-19.1 The CEO and Managers may declare tangible assets and other goods surplus and from time to time may dispose of any surplus goods not required by the Library by any of the following:

-- a) Offer to any department of the City of Woodstock. - b) Sale by auction or consignment. - c) Sealed bid. - d) Friends of the Woodstock Public Library. - e) Donate to charities, not-for-profit organizations, local community groups, nursing homes, or service clubs. - f) Discard the item(s) taking reasonable efforts to recover any salvage value of the item(s). - 19.2 No library employee shall be allowed to purchase surplus goods from the Library. - 19.3 In the event that the item does not sell by any of the means provided, the Library may use an alternative method of disposal (e.g. disposal as scrap metal, recycle.) - 19.4 Library materials deselected from the collection will be made available to patrons for purchase or given to the Friends of the Woodstock Public Library for their fundraising efforts.
+- 19.1 The CEO, Directors, and Managers may declare tangible assets and other goods surplus and from time to time may dispose of any surplus goods not required by the Library by any of the following: - a) Offer to any department of the City of Woodstock. - b) Sale by auction or consignment. - c) Sealed bid. - d) Friends of the Woodstock Public Library. - e) Donate to charities, not-for-profit organizations, local community groups, nursing homes, or service clubs. - f) Discard the item(s) taking reasonable efforts to recover any salvage value of the item(s). - 19.2 No library employee shall be allowed to purchase surplus goods from the Library. - 19.3 In the event that the item is not sold by any of the means provided, the Library may use an alternative method of disposal (e.g. disposal as scrap metal, recycle.) - 19.4 Library materials deselected from the collection will be made available to patrons without charge or given to the Friends of the Woodstock Public Library for their fundraising efforts.
+Materials deselected due to damage or poor condition will be recycled/disposed of as per local recycling and disposal programs.